Omar-Arabi1/cliper/README.md

-Cliper is a cli tool to manage your clipboard history by saving only important things to you rather than having to dig through your entire clipboard history
+Cliper is a CLI tool to manage your clipboard history by saving only important things to you rather than having to dig through your entire clipboard history.

 It contains features like:
 - fuzzy searching your labels
 - date filtering

-and of course the basic features of saving, removing, listing and accessing your clipboard contents
+And of course the basic features of saving, removing, listing, and accessing your clipboard contents.

----

 ## table of contents:
 - [general use](#general-use)